From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Experiments

 To investigate how loss function $\mathcal{L}$ contributes to the overall performance of our WAN, we conduct an ablation study on the test set with 1 bit of watermark capacity.
+We perform experiments on the following losses: content loss $\mathcal{L}_{c}$, watermarking attack loss $\mathcal{L}_{wa}$, and combined $\mathcal{L}$.
 The results are summarized in Table~\ref{table_ablation_study}.
-For $\mathcal{L}_{c}$ only, each MW shows outstanding performance in terms of fidelity, but the effectiveness of WAN decreases to the level of random guessing. $\mathcal{L}_{c}$ induces the reconstructed image to follow the distribution of the original content.
-When training $\mathcal{L}_{wa}$ only, all MW methods show a high BER value (of 0.914 or higher), but the visual quality is greatly reduced during the attack process.
+For $\mathcal{L}_{c}$ only, each MW demonstrates outstanding performance in terms of fidelity, achieving average values of PSNR 41.29 dB and SSIM 0.990; however, the effectiveness of WAN decreases to the level of random guessing, with an average BER of 0.504.
+When training $\mathcal{L}_{wa}$ only, all MW methods show a high BER value (of 0.910 or higher), but the visual quality is greatly reduced during the attack process.
 In particular, $\mathcal{L}_{wa}$-based WAN shows a tendency to rapidly improve attack performance with a BER value of 0.85 or more before 10 epochs.
-As described in Section~\ref{sec_loss}, the proposed objective function $\mathcal{L}$ is designed considering the advantages of$\mathcal{L}_{c}$ and $\mathcal{L}_{wa}$ jointly.
-From the results in Table~\ref{table_ablation_study}, we can conclude that $\mathcal{L}$ helps the model to leverage the advantages of $\mathcal{L}_{c}$ and $\mathcal{L}_{wa}$ simultaneously.
+The results presented in Table~\ref{table_ablation_study} demonstrate that the watermarking attack loss $\mathcal{L}_{wa}$ and content loss $\mathcal{L}_{c}$ contribute to achieving sophisticated watermarking attacks (i.e., watermark bit inversion) and preserving perceptual quality, respectively.
+As described in Section~\ref{sec_loss}, the proposed objective function $\mathcal{L}$ is designed considering the advantages of $\mathcal{L}_{c}$ and $\mathcal{L}_{wa}$ jointly.
+From the results in this section, we can conclude that $\mathcal{L}$ helps the model to leverage the advantages of $\mathcal{L}_{c}$ and $\mathcal{L}_{wa}$ simultaneously.